Skip to main content

 Is Organic Food More Nutritious

-A European meta analysis reported:
+A European meta analysis found:

 • Higher antioxidant levels, sometimes 20 to 60 percent higher depending on compound

-• Lower pesticide residue detection rates
+• Lower overall pesticide residue detection

 Organic Still Contains Contaminants

-Both organic and conventional foods can contain:
+Both organic and conventional foods may contain:

-• Microplastics from water systems and packaging
+• Microplastics from water and packaging

 Where Organic Actually Matters